kristofhracza/tim_apple/README.md

 1. Download [client.dll.json](https://github.com/a2x/cs2-dumper/blob/main/generated/client.dll.json) and [offsets.json](https://github.com/a2x/cs2-dumper/blob/main/generated/offsets.json)
 2. Place these files in the same folder as the executable file `tim_apple.exe` is

-## To-Do
-*These features will be implemented when I have the time...*
-### Features
-- Dropped item ESP
-- Proper UTF-8 names
-### Code
-- Proper implementation of the item and weapon classes

 ## Known bugs
 - Bone ESP lines go through the screen sometimes